wicked-rainman/DAPL/src/INSTALL.md

 1. cd into your $HOME directory
-2. Clone the repository using "git clone https://github.com/wicked-rainman/DAPL.git" This should create a directory named "DAPL".
+2. Clone the repository using "git clone https://github.com/wicked-rainman/DAPL.git".
+This should create a directory named "DAPL".

-       $HOME/DAPL/

-                    --------->Reference/

-                    --------->src/

-                    --------->lib/

-                    --------->example_code

-                    --------->scripts
+3. cd into $HOME/DAPL/src

-3. As root, run ./Configure to make sure system dependancies are present
+4. As root, run ./Configure to make sure system dependancies are present (Openssl-dev, clang, graphviz, detox, dos2unix and the perl script msgconvert).
-4. cd into $HOME/DAPL/src and run "make".
+5. exit root and as a user run make.
-5. When that has completed, run "sudo make Install".
-This should copy any binaries into /usr/local/bin, and move any libraries into $HOME/DAPL/lib.
+6. When that has completed, run "sudo make Install".
+This should copy any binaries into /usr/local/bin, scripts into /usr/local/sbin and create archive libraries in $HOME/DAPL/Lib
+7. DAPL can be run in a standalone mode, with backend server support, or as a server.
+It requires environmental variables to be set, based on the installation use case.
+These variables are often placed in $HOME/.bashrc, or in the case of a server install, included in the systemd control files.
-6. Edit $HOME/.bashrc, and add the three following variables if this is a standalone installation:
+8. In a standalone environment, Edit $HOME/.bashrc, and add the three following variables if this is a standalone installation:

-                   WHITE_FILE= (home directory)/DAPL/Reference/whitelist.csv; export WHITE_FILE
+       WHITE_FILE= $HOME/DAPL/Reference/whitelist.csv; export WHITE_FILE

-                   ASN_FILE= (home directory)/DAPL/Reference/asn.csv; export ASN_FILE
+       ASN_FILE= $HOME/DAPL/Reference/asn.csv; export ASN_FILE

-                   COUNTRY_FILE= (home directory)/DAPL/Reference/country.csv; export COUNTRY_FILE
+       COUNTRY_FILE= $HOME/DAPL/Reference/country.csv; export COUNTRY_FILE

-  These three variables point to the corresponding files in $HOME/DAPL/Reference

-7. If the install is using the server functionality, add these variables to $HOME/.bashrc:
+9. If the install is using the server functionality, add these variables to $HOME/.bashrc:

-       GREFERENCE=/usr/local/Reference
-       export GREFERENCE
+       GREFERENCE=/usr/local/Reference; export GREFERENCE
-       GDNS_PORT=32481
-       export GDNS_PORT
+       GDNS_PORT=32481; export GDNS_PORT
-       GASN_PORT=32482
-       export GASN_PORT
+       GASN_PORT=32482; export GASN_PORT
-       GCOUNTRY_PORT=32483
-       export GCOUNTRY_PORT
+       GCOUNTRY_PORT=32483; export GCOUNTRY_PORT
-       GRDNS_PORT=32484
-       export GRDNS_PORT
+       GRDNS_PORT=32484; export GRDNS_PORT
-       GHISTORY_PORT=32485
-       export GHISTORY_PORT
+       GHISTORY_PORT=32485; export GHISTORY_PORT
-       GSERVER= IP address for the server
+       GSERVER= (IP address of the server); export GSERVER
-       export GSERVER

-8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service gcountryd.service and ghistoryd.service.
+10. If this is a server install, use systemctl to install the provided control files gasnd.service, gdnsd.service, grdnsd.service gcountryd.service and ghistoryd.service.

-9. Create any programs in $HOME/DAPL/progs
+11. Create any programs in $HOME/DAPL/progs (You will have to make the directory)

-10. To compile each program, use the command:

-       "clang -Ofast prog.c ../lib/libdapl.a -o progname"
+12. To compile each program, use the command: "clang -Ofast prog.c ../lib/libdapl.a -o progname"

-11. Any additional reference files you make use of should reside in $HOME/DAPL/Reference
+13. Any additional reference files you make should reside in $HOME/DAPL/Reference